attilam/Rotonde-php/readme.md

 # Rotonde web client
 Very basic, php-based web client to view an ordered timeline based on a base Rotonde feed.
 It's awfully slow and needs some caching to be more usable.
+Also, ***/post** is hastily duct-taped together and needs to be consolidated with the feed view.

 There is a running instance at http://rotonde.electricgecko.de/feed/